Havret/dotnet-activemq-artemis-core-client/README.md

 ## License

 This project is licensed under the [Apache-2.0 License](https://github.com/Havret/dotnet-activemq-artemis-core-client/blob/main/LICENSE).
 You are welcome to use it freely, without any restrictive obligations.

+[^1]: Examples in this article were created using [AMQP-based client](https://github.com/Havret/dotnet-activemq-artemis-client).